 Firstly what is a Thru Hike?

 In general terms a thru hike is a term usually applied to a long distance hike that is done over a consecutive series of days and completed in one go.
 There doesn’t really seem to be a distance attached to this, however the term often associated with the long distance American trail implies big mileage.
-Hiking for multiple weeks in one go isn’t the same as doing a series of shorter hikes where to pop back home for a rest.
+Hiking for multiple weeks in one go isn’t the same as doing a series of shorter hikes where you can pop back home for a rest.

 A term section hike is usually associated with longer distance hikes where you do sections at a time.
 In this way you may take many months or even years to finish a hike.
 The Bibbulmun Track foundations refer to the term ‘end to end’ which can either be done in a single go as a thru hike, or as a section hike over an extended period.